section-engineering-education/engineering-education/articles/react-native-agora-livestreaming-app/index.md

 Now that we have set all the config required for the Livestream, we need to join the channel.
 We need to join the Livestream only after all these configurations have been set up on the engine.
 Since `init()` is an async function, we can add a `.then()` to it and Join the channel inside it.

-To join the channel, the AgoraEngine has a `joinChannel()` function on it.
+To join the channel, the AgoraEngine instance has a `joinChannel()` function on it.
 It takes 4 arguments.

 1. **Authentication Token**:
   - In situations not requiring high security: You can use the temporary token generated at Console.
 For details, see [Get a temporary token](https://docs.agora.io/en/Agora%20Platform/token?platform=All%20Platforms#get-a-temporary-token).